Moonshooters/slate/source/includes/_companies.md

 Parameter | Description
 --------- | -----------
-key | Your key is required for any request and is found on your [Toofr account page](https://www.findemails.com/account) company_name | This is the text of the company name you need the website for.
+key | Your key is required for any request and is found on your [FindEmails account page](https://www.findemails.com/account) company_name | This is the text of the company name you need the website for.

 ### Query Responses